Vietnam's Next Top Model season 7: Episode 6

 Inside the model suite, everyone felt their joy of victory when Lan & Huong are both saved in the elimination.
 The next day, they have to show their entrepreneurial skills when they sell fruits, vegetables & flowers.

 In the challenge, 13 contestants received a voice-over call from a customer in order to buy something from them.
-When he speaks fluent English, Phuong (together with Nha) & Thanh (together with Huong) showed up their English-speaking abilities while others are in Vietnamese Language.
-In the end, Phuong & Nha won a special reward, a dinner for two at the hotel.
+When he speaks fluent English, Phương (together with Nhã) & Thanh (together with Hường) showed up their English-speaking abilities while others are in Vietnamese Language.
+In the end, Phương & Nhã won a special reward, a dinner for two at the hotel.

 At the photo shoot, they went to circus in order to pose at the hanging ladder together with a metal hoop that is blazed with fire to determine how courageous they are when they face their fear of heights.
-Tram cried a lot when there can be some uncertainties pushing to her, but she risked it all leaving to another runner-up photo victory behind Quang (who gains a second best photo because of his good variety of looks portrayed on each photo shoot).
-Behind Quang & Tram, Phuong, Phong, Nha, Huong, Thanh, Chau, Duong and Tung followed.
-Lan, Trang & Thu fell down in the bottom 3, especially, Lan & Thu for the second time in the danger zone for elimination.
-Thanh Hang saw all 3 of them if they are determined to be in the running for the next challenge and photo shoot, but in the end, Lan & Trang completed the top 12 spots, leaving Thu as the 6th contestant to be eliminated.
+Trâm cried a lot when there can be some uncertainties pushing to her, but she risked it all leaving to another runner-up photo victory behind Quang (who gains a second best photo because of his good variety of looks portrayed on each photo shoot).
+Behind Quang & Trâm, Phương, Phong, Nhã, Hường, Thanh, Châu, Dương and Tùng followed.
+Lan, Trang T. & Thư fell down in the bottom 3, Thanh Hằng saw all 3 of them if they are determined to be in the running for the next challenge and photo shoot.
+But in the end, Lan & Trang T. completed the top 12 spots, leaving Thư as the 6th contestant to be eliminated.